 If the taxes you owe the federal government are more than you can afford, you might consider submitting an offer in compromise.
-This debt relief program is administered on a federal level through the Internal Revenue Service (IRS) and allows taxpayers to submit an offer of an amount they can pay toward their tax debt.
+This back tax asssitance program is administered on a federal level through the Internal Revenue Service (IRS) and allows taxpayers to submit an offer of an amount they can pay toward their back taxes.
 If the IRS accepts the offer, the taxpayer will pay that amount as the full value of the amount owed, potentially saving thousands of dollars.

 When submitting an offer in compromise, you must include a significant amount of documentation outlining your personal financial situation.
 This includes all your expenses to show why you are financially unable to pay the full amount.
 You will also need to explain why you can’t pay the taxes you owe the IRS, which could include:

-Although an offer in compromise is a way to settle a tax debt, the IRS does not accept all offers.
+Although an offer in compromise is a way to settle a back taxes, the IRS does not accept all offers.
 An offer must be reasonable and agreeable to the IRS.
 If the reviewer believes the IRS can use the tools at its disposal to collect a higher amount from you within a reasonable time, your offer will be rejected.
-The IRS can seize and sell your assets and property if you do not pay your tax debt, so it’s important to take the right steps toward paying it off in a timely manner.
+The IRS can seize and sell your assets and property if you do not pay your back taxes, so it’s important to take the right steps toward paying it off in a timely manner.

 Image via Flickr by kenteegardin